 Many people think that ‘’shocking ‘’ their furry friend is an inhumane and harmful method of training.
 But, these dog fences are intended to remind your pet that he’s not allowed to leave the yard.
 The shock is briefly uncomfortable and a ‘’last resort’’ of the containment method.

 It won’t cause serious pain to your dog; it will only surprise him and get his attention.
 What is important is that there is no amperage involved, so heart complications and burned skin are not possible.
 But, if the pooch can be trained to stay, come, heel and sit through practice, he can also be trained to respond to the audible warnings and avoid this shock.

 2. The Electronic Fence Will Make My Dog Aggressive

 The first thing you need to know about these fences is that they should not be used on highly aggressive dogs because they tend to be more excitable than other pets.
 The shock will just irritate them which could lead to a problem.
 Usually they become more excited when they feel something new, but if they don’t understand what it is, they tend to be more aggressive.

 And the static correction will only add to their temperaments.

 But, it doesn’t’ have to be like this!
-With the proper training and a high-quality electronic fence, your furry friend can become less aggressive and stay in the safe area without causing any troubles!
+With the proper training and a high-quality electronic dog fence, your dog can become less aggressive and stay in the safe area without causing any troubles!

-3. My Dog Will Be Afraid of It and Won't to Play In the Yard
+3. My Dog Will Be Afraid of It and Won't Play In the Yard

 4. Collars Will Confuse Your Dog